crkn-rcdr/Digital-Preservation/README.md

 The view returns rows with `value = <uid>`.

-Interpretation (conceptual):
-- The view is structured so that results are ordered by “least recently verified” for that repository and pool.
-- This ensures the verifier re-checks the oldest-checked bags first.
+The view is structured so that results are ordered by “least recently verified” for that repository and pool which ensures the verifier re-checks the oldest-checked bags first.

-#### Algorithm Steps
+##### Algorithm Steps

 ###### Step 1.
 Initialize repository + counters
 1. Load TDR configuration and create a `CIHM::TDR::Repository` instance.